googlecodelabs/migrate-python2-appengine/step5b-cloud-ndb-tasks-py2/README.md

 ### Configuration

-The `requirements.txt` from Step 5a only listed Flask as a required package.
-In this step, add the client libraries for Cloud NDB and Clodu Tasks so the updated `requirements.txt` looks like this:
+The `requirements.txt` from Step 5a listed only Flask as a required package.
+Cloud NDB and Cloud Tasks have their own client libraries, so in this step, add their packages to `requirements.txt` so it looks like this (but choose the most recent versions as these were the latest at the time of this writing):

     Flask==1.1.2
     google-cloud-ndb==1.7.1